6yozo/qmk_keymap/README.md

 ü nav layer right pinky top
 ű nav layer right pinky bottom.

 The RAlt on KC_DOT seems to disable keyoverride, so both RALTs is moved to the upper row.

+Implementation
+---

+The keys are moved around on the keymap so they will emit the desired character on a host with a hungarian layout.
+For some symbols there is no such key on the hungarian keyboard because modifiers must be used to type them (For example: '[' is typed by AltGr-f).
+In this case there is no key to move - more precisly whichever key is used both the base character and its shifted pair must be overriden - in this case I have decided to move F1..Fx keys.

 TODO
 ---